“The Reputations one of 12 Can’t-Miss Austin Bands at SXSW 2019.”

 -James Parker of KUTX

-Austin based “power soul” group The Reputations recorded their new album, Electric Power, at the monumental Memphis recording space, Ardent Studios with musician and producer, Jody Stephens.
-The Reputations will be hosting a release show for Electric Power on Thursday, November 1, 2018 at Hotel Vegas in Austin.
-The official record release on Nine Mile Records is Friday, November 9, 2018, followed by a ten date tour to promote the new release.
+Austin based “power soul” group The Reputations recorded their second album, Electric Power, at the monumental Memphis recording space, Ardent Studios with musician and producer, Jody Stephens.
+The Reputations hosted a release show for Electric Power on Thursday, November 1, 2018 at Hotel Vegas in Austin.
+The official record release on Nine Mile Records was Friday, November 9, 2018, followed by a ten date tour to promote the new release.

 Ardent Studios has housed the creation of classic albums from Isaac Hayes, R.E.M., The Raconteurs, Albert Collins, ZZ Top, Jimmie and Stevie Ray Vaughan, and Big Star among countless others.
 After becoming a fan of The Reputations first LP Begging for More, Jody Stephens, original drummer of Big Star and manager of Ardent Studios, produced their upcoming album, marking his first endeavor under the title of producer.
 In addition to Jody Stephen’s production, The Reputations new album was engineered by Adam Hill, a disciple of John Fry’s teaching whose credits include Big Star, the Raconteurs, and Low Cut Connie.